oconnor0/fourth-world-srd/content/powers/arcane spells.md

 ---
-title: "Arcane Attack Spells"
+title: "Arcane Spells"
-anchor: "powers-arcane-attack-spells"
+anchor: "powers-arcane-spells"
-weight: 800
+weight: 100
 ---

 - Plasmic Dart. *You send a magical dart streaking toward a creature that you can see.*